 Global Sulphur regulations

-To access ECA / SECA zones, just go to the right menu and choose Map Layers icon from there.
+To access ECA / SECA zones, just go to the right menu and choose the Map Layers icon from there.

-China introduced their own domestic ECA regulations requires max 0,50 % Sulphur content in September 2015.
+China introduced its own domestic ECA regulations requiring max 0,50 % Sulphur content in September 2015.
 In November 2018 a new Coastal ECA was introduced which includes all sea areas and ports within China’s territorial sea including the province of Hainan and two inland ECAs being parts of the Yangtze and the Xi Jiang River.
 Ships must currently use fuel with a 0.5% Sulphur content limit when entering into the ECA

-The three ECAs are the Pearl River Delta, the Yangtze River Delta and Bohai Bay.
+The three ECAs are the Pearl River Delta, the Yangtze River Delta, and Bohai Bay.

 Inland ECA regulations require max 0,10 % Sulphur content and include the navigable waters of the Yangtze River and the main lines (from Shuifu in Yunnan Province to Liuhe Estuary in Jiangsu Province) and the Xijiang River main lines (from Nanning in Guangxi Province to Zhaoqing in Guangdong Province).

-From 1st of January 2020 the Sulphur content of fuel used for propulsion or operation onboard a vessel must not exceed 0,50 %.
-Local regulation enforce 0.10% to cruise ships in Sydney harbor.
+From the 1st of January 2020 the Sulphur content of fuel used for propulsion or operation onboard a vessel must not exceed 0,50 %.
+Local regulations enforce 0.10% to cruise ships in Sydney harbor.
 Regulation 4 also applies, and EGCS can be used as an alternative means of compliance if at least as effective in terms of SOX emissions reduction as the fuel Sulphur limit.